kraken-php/docs/api-channel.md

     $channel->start();

-> {tip} If you are using full technological stack of Kraken Framework, then the channels for communication is configured and created automatically, sou you won't have to do this yourself.
+> {tip} If you are using full technological stack of Kraken Framework, then the channels for communication are configured and created automatically, so you don't have to do this yourself.

 <a name="composing-channels"></a>
 ### Composing Channels

 Previously shown channel creation allows you to work with only one endpoint.
-To use multiple endpoints you have to create a channel instance for each one of them, and then compose then using `Kraken\Channel\ChannelComposite` class.
+To use multiple endpoints you have to create a channel instance for each one of them, and then compose them using `Kraken\Channel\ChannelComposite` class.

     $composite = new ChannelComposite([
         $id = 'name',